 How to Organize Client Information in Lists and Databases

-In commercial real estate brokerage, your client information needs to be accurate, up-to-date and organised.
-The level of organisation that you apply to the process will help you find the right people and the property opportunities as listings evolve and take shape.
+In commercial real estate brokerage, your client information needs to be accurate, up-to-date, and organized.
+The level of organization you apply to the process will help you find the right people and property opportunities as listings evolve and take shape.
 Get your client information and prospecting model organized.

-The foundation of all your client contact will be some database software program.
-You have some choices here to work with, particularly so when it comes to cost, software complexity, and information storage.
+The foundation of all your client contacts will be some database software program.
+You have some choices here to work with, particularly regarding cost, software complexity, and information storage.
 Use the database program that you are comfortable with and can you see yourself using conveniently and regularly every day.

-Make sure that you can access your contact information from any location and at any time.
-With the spare time that you may get between appointments, you can make calls and grow your contact activities.
-Ensure that you can connect with all the details in your list from your office, laptop, mobile phone, and tablet computer.
+Ensure you can access your contact information from any location and anytime.
+With the spare time you may get between appointments, you can make calls and grow your contact activities.
+Ensure you can connect with all the details in your list from your office, laptop, mobile phone, and tablet computer.

 Here are some ideas to help you with organising your client list and prospecting information:

-1. Rationalize the property zones that you work within.
+- Rationalize the property zones that you work within.
 Simplify the zones into precincts of activity.
-Every client and every prospect that you talk to can be categorized into zones of focus and property requirement.
+Every client and prospect you talk to can be categorized into zones of focus and property requirements.
 The zones will be streets, suburbs, and parts of the city.
-When creating the zones of focus, look at the city and the suburbs from the aspect of popularity and enquiry.
+When creating the focus zones, look at the city and the suburbs from the aspect of popularity and enquiry.

 How would you capture this information?
 How can you remember to ask the right questions of the people that you connect with?
 It’s quite simple.